-- (1) Applicants from other provinces and territories of Canada: Students from other provinces who have clear senior matriculation and who would be acceptable in a similar program in those provinces may be considered for admission at the University of Alberta.
-Such applicants must have completed senior matriculation courses in the same subject areas as required of applicants from Alberta high schools. - (2) Applicants from outside Canada: Admission requirements for students presenting other than Canadian admission qualifications are outlined in §17.2. - II.
-Transfer Applicants - See §14.2.
+(1) Applicants from other provinces and territories of Canada: Students from other provinces who have clear senior matriculation and who would be acceptable in a similar program in those provinces may be considered for admission at the University of Alberta.
+Such applicants must have completed senior matriculation courses in the same subject areas as required of applicants from Alberta high schools.
+(2) Applicants from outside Canada: Admission requirements for students presenting other than Canadian admission qualifications are outlined in §17.2.

-- Chemistry 30
+- (1) Chemistry 30

-- (2) Pure Mathematics 30
+- (2) Pure Mathematics 30 or Mathematics 30-1

 - (3) Mathematics 31

 - (4) Physics 30